ElektraInitiative/libelektra/src/plugins/conditionals/README.md

 ## Introduction ##

-This plugin uses if-then-else like conditions stored in the metakey `check/condition` to validate data.
+This plugin uses if-then-else like conditions.

-## Syntax ##
+## Check Syntax ##

+Stored in the metakey `check/condition` to validate data is:

 `(IF-condition) ?
 (THEN-condition) : (ELSE-condition)` where the ELSE-condition is optional